What is HEFCE’s OA policy for REF2021?

 Can a link be added to the ORA version to point to the final published version?

 Yes.
 This is part of the standard ORA record – once the article has been published, a link to the publisher website is added by the ORA staff.

 Do I have to pay an open access fee or APC for my work to be eligible for the REF?

-No. It is the accepted version of your work that must be deposited in an open access repository to be eligible, not the final published version.
+No. Deposit of the accepted version in an open access repository ensures eligibility; HEFCE policy does not ask for the final published version.
 You can choose to publish in a gold open access journal if that is the most appropriate publication for you, but it is not a requirement for REF.

 Will the deposit meet the open access requirements of funders other than HEFCE?

 HEFCE’s policy sits alongside the open access policies of other funders; it does not supersede them.
 You still need to check and meet the requirements of your funder.

 What about multiple Oxford authors?
 Can one author deposit the manuscript on behalf of the other Oxford authors?

 Yes.
 If Oxford Author A creates a record and deposits the AAM (Author Accepted Manuscript), their Oxford co-authors can simply Claim the record.
 They only need to upload a file if one hasn’t already been deposited.
 To check if a file has already been deposited:

 - Check the record: